vini-vici/front-end/README.md

 Our integration tests are run with [TestCafe](https://testcafe.io/), which tests how the components function in the scope of our app.
 Here you should code the tests for each main portion of your website just as a user would interact with it.

-These interactions should include some random clicks, back and forth, perhaps even random keypresses.
+These interactions should include some random clicks, back and forth, perhaps even random keypresses. *Should* being the keyword here -- all of that takes a lot of time so sometimes testing base functionality.
+Remember: _Some_ unit tests are better than _no_ unit tests.

 Integration tests are meant to ensure that new changes do not unexpectedly break functionality of previous pages or components.